 Local news (local information)

 Windows and Doors (for flats)

 Windows and Doors

-Learn more about building a garage on the Planning Portal
+Learn more on the Planning Portal

 Since 1 April 2002 building regulations have applied to all replacement glazing.
 The regulations apply to thermal performance and other areas such as safety, air supply, means of escape and ventilation.